pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 Choose the puzzle piece with the correct joining word. (title)
 ```
 I like apples, and bananas, but bananas
-Raj is running, but I'm walking, and I'm walking
+Raj is running, but I like to walk, and I like to walk
 Bees can fly, and sting, but sting
 He bought grapes, but did not eat them, and did not eat them
 ```